hning86/azuremlps/README.md

 ```
 #Get all experiments in the Workspace
-$exps = Get-AmlExperiments
+$exps = Get-AmlExperiment
 #Display all experiments in a table format
 $exps | Format-Table
 ```
 ```
-#Get the metadata of the first experiment in the Workspace
+#Get the metadata of the experiment named 'xyz' in the Workspace
-$exp = Get-AmlExperiment -ExperimentId $exps[0].Id
+$exp = Get-AmlExperiment | where Description -eq 'xyz'
 #Display the experiment status
 $exp.Status.StatusCode
 ```